 The station is one of Akiba’s best-kept secrets and is well worth a stop to look around.

-There are 2 nice APA hotels in Akihabara, and one of them, APA Hotel Akihabara Ekimae, is literally 2 blocks right in front of the east exist to the JR station.
+There are 2 nice APA hotels in Akihabara, and one of them, APA Hotel Akihabara Ekimae, is literally 2 blocks right in front of the Showa-Dori Exit to the JR station.
 Their rates are reasonable, at around $70/night or less depending on the time of year.
-The other APA is APA Hotel Akihabara-Eki Denkigaiguchi, (literally “Electric Street Exit”) and is around the same price, although it is a few blocks to the northwest of the station and is not quite as convenient as the one mentioned above.
-Note that APA Akihabara Ekimae, First Cabin Akihabara, and And Hostel (mentioned below) are all within a few blocks of each other.
+The other APA is APA Hotel Akihabara-Eki Denkigaiguchi, (literally “Electric Street Exit“) and is around the same price, although it’s a few blocks to the northwest of the station and is not quite as convenient as the one mentioned above.
+Note that APA Akihabara Ekimae, First Cabin Akihabara, and And Hostel (covered below) are all within a few blocks of each other.
 All are quite nice.

-First Cabin usually tends to be more upscale, and in our experince is very good – you get a deluxe tube, with a sliding door, a nice bed, outlets, A/C control, and a TV in each tube.
+First Cabin usually tends to be more upscale, and in our experience is very good – you get a deluxe tube, with a sliding door, a nice bed, outlets, A/C control, and a TV in each tube.
 It’s very clean + upscale.
 They also have a lounge where you can relax, watch TV, read, work, or just hang out.
 Our only real complaint against First Cabin is that the cabin area lacks real ventilation and if the hostel is crowded, it can get quite stuffy at night.
 It needs a window to open, which it lacks.
+Most First Cabin buildings in Tokyo are small converted office buildings – so they usually have sealed office windows behind a black curtain which are not accessible.
 Other than this, First Cabin is usually a good deal.
 They are relatively inexpensive considering what you get for the money.
 The one in Akiba is just north east of the station, so it’s very convenient.

-And Hostel is just a few blocks south, and also just a few blocks east of the station.
-Remember the side alley where the money exchnage mentioned above was?
-If you go 1 block south of that and turn left, you’ll be on a small side street.
+And Hostel is just a few blocks south of First Cabin, and also just a few blocks east of the station.
+Remember the side alley where the money exchange mentioned above was?
+If you go 1 block south of that on Showa-Dori + turn left, you’ll be on a small side street.
 Head east a few blocks on this street and keep a lookout to the right for And Hostel.
 It’s just a few blocks to the right.
 When you see it, hang a right and head over.

-There are also quite a good number of great bars and restaurants in the area on the side streets.
+There are also quite a good number of great bars + restaurants in the area on the side streets.